limonsafayet/zalgo/README.md

 You can also use the zalgo generator which will create zalgo text for you.
 Here is the link to the zalgo generator and method “[how to use zalgo generator](https://www.calculatorology.com/zalgo-text/)”.

+# How to use zalgo generator

+Zalgo text generator is a free service that helps you create glitchy text.
+There was once a time when ASCII characters were used to represent numbers.
+It would translate numbers from 0-127 into characters.
+Unicode allowed us to assign a code for every character in any language.
+Now we can have Zalgo text which is made from combining different characters from different languages together.

+It is easy to make Zalgo text.
+Click on the given link.
+Zalgo generator will open you just type in normal text and it will appear on the other side, ready for you to copy and paste anywhere.
+You can also control the craziness of the text by adjusting the slider.

+You may change the amount of distortion around your text by changing the slider in the program.

+You can make your text more or less distorted.
+When you distort the text, you can make it look messy.
+There are many options to choose from, and the more you increase this level, the messier your text will look.